Regional variations of barbecue: National Braai Day

 Braai Day is a celebration of South Africa's rich cultural heritage and its unique national pastime, the braai.
-It aims to unite all South Africans by encouraging them to partake in a fun and tangible activity shared by all demographic groups, religious denominations, and body types.
+It aims to unite all South Africans by encouraging them to engage in an activity shared by all demographic groups, religious denominations, and body types.
 It is celebrated annually by South Africans across the world on 24 September (South Africa's Heritage Day).

 The event was initiated by the Mzansi Braai Institute in South Africa in 2005 and, since 2008, has been promoted under the Braai4Heritage banner, a non-profit initiative.
-On 5 September 2007, Emeritus Archbishop Desmond Tutu was appointed patron of National Braai Day (Now Braai4Heritage).
+On 5 September 2007, Emeritus Archbishop Desmond Tutu was appointed patron of National Braai Day (now called Braai4Heritage).
 The initiative received the endorsement of South Africa's National Heritage Council (NHC) in 2008.

 Zimbabwe

 Similar to South Africa, the term braai is also used by Zimbabweans to refer to a barbecue.
 Other terms you may hear are kugocha in the predominantly Shona North or chesa nyama in the South.
-Usually a variety of different meats are prepared including beef, pork and chicken, and there are always several salads to accompany including potato salad, beetroot, chakalaka and coleslaw.
-The popular sadza is also served during a braai as well as rice.
+Usually, a variety of different meats are prepared, including beef, pork and chicken.
+There are always several salads to accompany, including potato salad, beetroot, chakalaka and coleslaw.
+The popular sadza is also served during a braai, as well as rice.

+Kenya

+Nyama choma is the name used by Kenyans to refer to a barbecue.
+It is a social occasion with specific traditions and social norms.
+The use of wood and charcoal is the most widely used as a fuel for making Nyama choma.
+Ugali and Kachumbari is often served as a side dish.